-If you decide to go on to the graduate level, you may find courses such as:
+If you decide to go on to study cyber security at a graduate level, you may find courses such as:

 - Computer Forensics

-Since a cyber security degree is geared towards tech-minded people, it makes sense that there are many programs available both in real world and online environments.
-If your program of choice is in your local area and it fits your schedule, you can opt for attending classes in the real world environment.
-However, if you find a dream program several states away and you can’t move, you can opt to study online.
+Since a cyber security degree is geared towards tech-minded people, it makes sense that there are many programs available both in the real world and online environments.
+If your program of choice is in your local area and it fits your schedule, you can opt for attending classes in a real-world environment.
+However, if you find a dream program several states away and you can't move, you can opt to study information security online.

 You should also look into the backgrounds of the faculty.
 For this industry, you might want to look at how much experience the instructors have in the field, though there is great value in instructors who are primarily academics.
 If you find that instructors are demonstrating their knowledge through publications and involvement with seminars and conferences, they might not need a robust corporate resume.

 The cyber security field is taking off due to the rise in cyber crime.
-In fact, the U.S. Bureau of Labor Statistics projects that job growth for information security analysts will be at 18 percent through 2024 and salaries are likewise good—with the median annual salary resting at $88,890.
+In fact, the U.S. Bureau of Labor Statistics projects that job growth for information security analysts will be at 31.5% through at least 2031, which is much faster than the job growth rate for all other career fields.